jencyraj/HumanResourceManagementProject/README.md

-# HumanvResource and Payroll Management Project
+# Human Resource and Payroll Management Project

 The Human Resource And Payroll Management System was designed to be a part of the enterprise resource planning *(ERP)* software and offers wide solutions for HR department making it possible for other